kireeti-kunam/Covid-19-Twitter-Data-Analysis/README.md

 # Covid-19-Twitter-Data-Analysis

 ## prerequisites:
- - Basic python libraires knowledge.
-Such as Pandas,Matplotlib
- - Bssic idea regarding sentiment analysis.
+ -Basic python libraires knowledge.
+Such as Pandas,Matplotlib -Basic idea regarding sentiment analysis.
 - I performed basic analysis on covid-19 twitter data set provided in kaggle.
 - In this project we are performing cleaning the data, sentiment analysis and the answering the basic questions.
 - Here I analysed how sentiments in the tweets are changing over the period of time, What are the most frequent used words in positive tweets and negative tweeets